alexvish/ponychallenge-trustpilot/src/dashthroughmaze/Readme.md

 4. Go back go exitPath when domokun go away.

 Method `exitPath` uses depth-first search to build the path.
-I use WITE/GRAY/BLACK variant which is overkill for this task (but still work).
-For undirected graphs it is enogh to have WHITE/BLACK or NOT_VISITED/VISITED variant.

 Method `escapeRoute` builds longest escape route using a sort of breath first traversal

 Tests
 -----

-As UI is not ready, the only way to play with this are tests.
-TestDash.test.ts provide the way to run game against trust pilot api.

 Run tests with
 ```